 Let’s move on to what happens after you get your data nicely cleaned and prepped.
 In the next section, you’ll learn about some of the ways ArcGIS Insights helps with visualization and analysis.
 You’ve got your data plotted, now let’s dive a bit deeper.

 VISUALIZATION & ANALYSIS

 As noted earlier, one of the simplest ways to visualize your data is by simply plotting it.
 Plotting geographic data on a map is not difficult, and many people just stop there.
 But you can easily do more.
-Below we outline a few functions you can perform with your data to get more meaningful results, produce actionable information, and help your police force in its intelligence-led policing efforts.
+Below we outline a few functions you can perform with your data to get more meaningful results, produce actionable information, and help your police force in its data-driven policing efforts.

 The incidents are plotted on the charts and now you have a better idea of where the crimes are occurring and to a degree, their frequency.
 When you want to take a closer look and get a better idea of their temporal attributes, i.e. when they occur, temporal analysis is extremely useful.

 In this particular case, the police chief may be interested in seeing if there is a particular day of the week, month, or even year when crime occurrences are more prevalent.
 ArcGIS Insights provides the ability to chart those incidents and related time periods in a choice of over 20 different chart types.
 An example of this is shown in the video below.